-From prevention to testing to treatment, nearly everything about HIV has changed for the better.
-And the best part?
-The end of the epidemic is within reach.
+Nearly everything about HIV has changed for the better.
+Improvements in prevention, testing and treatment—plus a plan to make all three more accessible—mean the end of the epidemic is within reach.

 How is HIV Transmitted?